Richard1688Sun/ARM32CPU/README.md

 ### Stages

+### Pipeline Unit:
+The basic building for each stage of the pipeline.
+This modules holds the instructions for each stage and also decodes it as output.
+Also can be used to stall the pipeline if necessary through `sel_stall` signal.

+For memory stage, it has an extra part used for squashing instructions if `branch_val != branch_ref`.
+In such case, the instruction fed into the decoder will be NOP effectively squashing the instruction.

 ## IDecoder
 Combinational logic that decodes the 32-bit ARM instruction into their respective fields.
 Also translates instructions into custom 7-bit opcode
 ### IDecoder Ports